Team Members

 Understanding Scope

 Scope determines what data and resources a Team Member can see.
-This is one of the most important concepts to understand - it's the #1 reason users report "I can't find my event/phonebank/contacts."
+This is one of the most important concepts to understand, and it's the #1 reason users report "I can't find my event/phonebank/contacts."

 How Scope Works